Taiwanese indigenous peoples: Economic issues

 Many indigenous communities did not evenly share in the benefits of the economic boom Taiwan experienced during the last quarter of the 20th century.
 They often lacked satisfactory educational resources on their reservations, undermining their pursuit of marketable skills.
-The economic disparity between the village and urban schools resulted in imposing many social barriers on aborigines, which prevent many from moving beyond vocational training.
+The economic disparity between the village and urban schools resulted in imposing many social barriers on indigenous, which prevent many from moving beyond vocational training.
 Students transplanted into urban schools face adversity, including isolation, culture shock, and discrimination from their peers.
-The cultural impact of poverty and economic marginalization has led to an increase in alcoholism and prostitution among aborigines.
+The cultural impact of poverty and economic marginalization has led to an increase in alcoholism and prostitution among indigenous.

-The economic boom resulted in drawing large numbers of aborigines out of their villages and into the unskilled or low-skilled sector of the urban workforce.
+The economic boom resulted in drawing large numbers of indigenous peoples out of their villages and into the unskilled or low-skilled sector of the urban workforce.
 Manufacturing and construction jobs were generally available for low wages.
-The aborigines quickly formed bonds with other communities as they all had similar political motives to protect their collective needs as part of the labor force.
-The aborigines became the most skilled iron-workers and construction teams on the island often selected to work on the most difficult projects.
+The indigenous quickly formed bonds with other communities as they all had similar political motives to protect their collective needs as part of the labor force.
+The indigenous became the most skilled iron-workers and construction teams on the island often selected to work on the most difficult projects.
 The result was a mass exodus of indigenous members from their traditional lands and the cultural alienation of young people in the villages, who could not learn their languages or customs while employed.
-Often, young aborigines in the cities fall into gangs aligned with the construction trade.
-Recent laws governing the employment of laborers from Indonesia, Vietnam and the Philippines have also led to an increased atmosphere of xenophobia among urban aborigines, and encouraged the formulation of a pan-indigenous consciousness in the pursuit of political representation and protection.
+Often, young indigenous in the cities fall into gangs aligned with the construction trade.
+Recent laws governing the employment of laborers from Indonesia, Vietnam and the Philippines have also led to an increased atmosphere of xenophobia among urban indigenous, and encouraged the formulation of a pan-indigenous consciousness in the pursuit of political representation and protection.